 If you want your hormonal balance messed up then feel free to indulge in a little extra chemical air freshener and get your monthly pesticide service.
-Those things along with eating a juicy burger made from beef that had been given who knows what and you should be well on your way to hormonal imbalance… Oh wait, you better wrap it up in a toxic pretty plastic wrapper.
+Those things along with eating a juicy burger made from beef that has been given who knows what and you should be well on your way to hormonal imbalance… Oh wait, you better wrap it up in a toxic pretty plastic wrapper.

 Although we all have them and we seem to be surviving, our hormones are much more delicate than we tend to treat them.
 And the chemical overload isn’t helping.
-Chemicals often contain xenoestrogens.

-To eliminate chemicals I:
+To eliminate chemicals:

 - Eat organic to avoid unnecessary exposure to pesticides.